 Not good for: students, people looking for the real Dutch life experience

 But prepare for a battle, whether you are up for te huur or te koop.
 Prices for both run pretty high as the Bezuidenhout is extremely popular with internationals and expats, which naturally pushes the renting or buying prices to rather unrealistic heights.

-Regentesekwartier (Rond de energiecentrale)
+Neighbourhoods of The Hague: Regentesekwartier (Rond de energiecentrale)

 Good for: families, young professionals, people looking for quiet time and business expats